AurelienGalicher/k8s-training/README.md

 kubectl create -f kafka-topics/
 ```

-we start send "random timeseries" to our kafka queue using a custom python script
+we start sending "random timeseries" to our kafka queue using a custom python script
 ```shell
 kubectl create -f ts-simulator/
 ```